Premiership of Liz Truss: Resignation and aftermath

-On 20 October 2022 at 13:30, Truss resigned as leader of the Conservative Party.
-In her brief resignation speech, Truss stated that she could not "deliver the mandate on which I was elected by the Conservative Party".
+Truss announced her resignation as leader of the Conservative Party at 1:30 pm on 20 October 2022.
+In her speech, she stated that she could not "deliver the mandate on which I was elected by the Conservative Party".
 Truss confirmed that the subsequent leadership election would be held within the next week and that she would step down as prime minister when it concluded.
-On 25 October, Truss resigned as prime minister on her fiftieth day in office.
-This made her the UK's shortest-serving prime minister.
+Truss resigned as prime minister on 25 October on her 50th day in office thus making her the UK's shortest-serving prime minister.

-In response to the resignation, Labour Party leader Keir Starmer, and leader of the SNP Nicola Sturgeon, called for an immediate general election.
+In response to the resignation, Starmer and Sturgeon called for an immediate general election.
 Calls for an early election were also echoed by the Liberal Democrats and the Green Party.
 French President Emmanuel Macron said "it is important that Great Britain regains political stability very quickly, and that is all I wish."
 US President Joe Biden thanked Truss "for her partnership on a range of issues including holding Russia accountable for its war against Ukraine".

-Sunak returned for the impending Conservative leadership bid and was elected unopposed as Conservative Party leader and Prime Minister, with Truss congratulating him and saying he has her "full support."
+Sunak returned for the impending Conservative leadership campaign and was elected unopposed as Conservative Party leader and prime minister.
+Truss congratulated him and said that he had her "full support."

-In February 2023, Truss wrote that she was not given a realistic chance to enact her policies, citing a "powerful economic establishment" and a lack of support from her own party.
+In February 2023, Truss wrote that she was not given a "realistic chance" to enact her policies, citing a "powerful economic establishment" and a lack of support from her own party.